 The Office accepts digital three-dimensional models (3D models) in patent materials as well.

 2. Substantive examination

 EAPO conducts a worldwide patent search and runs a substantive examination of an application.

 If an expert has questions or requires additional documents, a request or notification would be sent, for which it is necessary to prepare an answer and send it back.

 There are no limits on the number of such additional requests.

 Before the decision to grant a patent, it is possible to convert a Eurasian application to a national one in an EAPO country.

 3. Granting a patent

 According to the results of a patent search and consideration of documents within the framework of the substantive examination, a decision is made to grant a patent or refuse.
-The fee must be paid for the grant of a patent

 If you have any additional questions as to Eurasian patents, please contact us [email protected]